-1 Department of Justice, and the district attorney.
-The people of the 2 State of California shall be the plaintiff in the proceeding and shall 3 be represented by the district attorney.
-Upon motion of the district 4 attorney, or on its own motion, the superior court may transfer the 5 hearing to the county in which the person resided at the time of 6 his or her detention, the county in which the person was detained, 7 or the county in which the person was evaluated or treated.
-Within 8 seven days after the request for a hearing, the Department of Justice 9 shall file copies of the reports described in this section with the 10 superior court.
-The reports shall be disclosed upon request to the 11 person and to the district attorney.
-The court shall set the hearing 12 within 30 days of receipt of the request for a hearing.
-Upon 13 showing good cause, the district attorney shall be entitled to a 14 continuance not to exceed 14 days after the district attorney was 15 notified of the hearing date by the clerk of the court.
-If additional 16 continuances are granted, the total length of time for continuances 17 shall not exceed 60 days.
-The district attorney may notify the 18 county mental health director of the hearing who shall provide 19 information about the detention of the person that may be relevant 20 to the court and shall file that information with the superior court.
-21 That information shall be disclosed to the person and to the district 22 attorney.
-The court, upon motion of the person subject to paragraph 23 (1) establishing that confidential information is likely to be 24 discussed during the hearing that would cause harm to the person, 25 shall conduct the hearing in camera with only the relevant parties present, unless the court finds that the public interest would be 26 27 better served by conducting the hearing in public.
-Notwithstanding 28 any other law, declarations, police reports, including criminal 29 history information, and any other material and relevant evidence 30 that is not excluded under Section 352 of the Evidence Code shall 31 be admissible at the hearing under this section.
-32
+- (4) The Department of Justice shall provide the form upon request to any person described in paragraph (1).
+The Department of Justice shall also provide the form to the superior court in each county.
+A person described in paragraph (1) may make a single request for a hearing at any time during the 10-year period.
+The request for hearing shall be made on the form prescribed by the department or in a document that includes equivalent language. - (5) Any person who is subject to paragraph (1) who has requested a hearing from the superior court of his or her county of residence for an order that he or she may own, possess, control, receive, or purchase firearms shall be given a hearing.
+The clerk of the court shall set a hearing date and notify the person, the Department of Justice, and the district attorney.
+The people of the State of California shall be the plaintiff in the proceeding and shall be represented by the district attorney.
+Upon motion of the district attorney, or on its own motion, the superior court may transfer the hearing to the county in which the person resided at the time of his or her detention, the county in which the person was detained, or the county in which the person was evaluated or treated.
+Within seven days after the request for a hearing, the Department of Justice shall file copies of the reports described in this section with the superior court.
+The reports shall be disclosed upon request to the person and to the district attorney.
+The court shall set the hearing within 30 days of receipt of the request for a hearing.
+Upon showing good cause, the district attorney shall be entitled to a continuance not to exceed 14 days after the district attorney was notified of the hearing date by the clerk of the court.
+If additional continuances are granted, the total length of time for continuances shall not exceed 60 days.
+The district attorney may notify the county mental health director of the hearing who shall provide information about the detention of the person that may be relevant to the court and shall file that information with the superior court.
+That information shall be disclosed to the person and to the district attorney.
+The court, upon motion of the person subject to paragraph (1) establishing that confidential information is likely to be